stranxik/dataflow-ai/README.md

 | **4** | Standard fallback | Standard JSON parser as a last resort |

 This architecture ensures that the system remains operational even without internet connection or API key.

+## 🔄 Robust JSON Processing

+The system includes advanced JSON processing capabilities to handle malformed or invalid JSON files:

+- **Robust parsing**: Multiple fallback mechanisms to handle malformed JSON files
+- **Smart repair**: Ability to recover from common JSON format errors
+- **LLM-assisted repair**: Optional use of LLM to fix complex structural issues
+- **Progressive parsing**: Can process extremely large files by reading them in chunks
+- **Fault tolerance**: The system continues processing even if some files have errors

+In our latest tests, the system successfully processed the demo files with NEXUS project data that contained several formatting inconsistencies, without any manual intervention required.

 ## 🛠️ Utilities